csc7/PP1_CI_TGC/README.md

 * Maps in Contact Us page:
     * Leaflet, accessed on June 15th, 2021, 16:45, from https://leafletjs.com/examples/quick-start/.
 Finally not used.
-    * Google maps: iframe element for Madrid copied on June 16th, 2021, at 1:53, from https://www.google.com/maps/
+    * Google maps: iframe element for Madrid copied on June 16th, 2021, at 1:53, from https://www.google.com/maps/ .
 <br><br><br>

 ___
 # 10. Acknowledgements
 I would like to acknowledge and thank the following people for being part of this project and for helping me in the development of it:
-* To my wife, for always supporting and helping.
+* To my wife and family, for always supporting and helping.
 * Code Institute, for providing knowledge, guide, content and tools.
 * My mentor, Mo, for helping with very valuable guide and support.
 * Of course, all the valuable information provided by the sources mentioned above in the credits.